Table of Contents

 • Scaling mode

-Usually, the camera image needs to fill the entire screen or a window, which may lead to an aspect ratio mismatch between the camera image and the screen/window.
+Usually, the camera image needs to fill the entire screen or a window, which may lead to aspect ratio mismatches between the camera image and the screen/window.

-Assuming we want the camera image to align with the center of the screen/window while maintaining the aspect ratio, there are two common scaling modes: aspect fit and aspect fill.
+Assuming we require the center of the camera image to align with the center of the screen/window while maintaining the aspect ratio, there are two common scaling modes: scale to fit and scale to fill.

 Scaling mode Effect

-Aspect fill No black bars, but may crop parts of the image on the sides or top/bottom
+Scale to fill No black bars but crops part of the image on the sides or top/bottom

 • Camera image rotation

-On mobile devices, the image captured by the physical camera is usually fixed relative to the device body and does not change with the screen orientation.
+On mobile phones, images captured by the physical camera are typically fixed relative to the device body and do not change with the screen orientation.
 However, changes in the device's orientation affect our definition of the image's up, down, left, and right directions.
-During rendering, the current screen orientation also affects the displayed image's direction.
+During rendering, the current screen display orientation also affects the direction of the displayed image.

-Typically, when rendering, it is necessary to determine a rotation angle for the camera image relative to the screen orientation.
+Usually, during rendering, the rotation angle of the camera image relative to the screen display direction needs to be determined.

 • Camera image flip

-In some cases, the front-facing camera is used, and the image is often flipped horizontally to make it appear like a mirror.
+In some cases, the front camera is used, and the image often needs to be flipped horizontally to make it appear like a mirror.

 virtual object

-To render virtual objects on a mobile phone, it is necessary to align the virtual objects with the camera view.
-This requires us to place both the rendering camera and the objects in a virtual space that exactly corresponds to the real space, and to use the same field-of-view and aspect ratio as the physical camera for rendering.
-The perspective projection transformations applied to the camera view and the virtual objects are identical, except that most of the perspective projection transformation for the camera view occurs in the physical camera, while the perspective projection transformation for the virtual objects is entirely a computational process.
+Rendering virtual objects on mobile phones requires aligning virtual objects with camera images.
+This necessitates placing both the rendering camera and objects in a virtual space that exactly corresponds to the real space, using the same field of view and aspect ratio as the physical camera for rendering.
+The perspective projection transformation applied to the camera image and virtual objects is identical, except that the perspective projection for the camera image mostly occurs in the physical camera, while for virtual objects, it is entirely a computational process.

 Rendering on head-mounted displays

-Rendering on head-mounted displays differs somewhat from rendering on mobile devices and can be divided into two scenarios.
+Rendering on head-mounted displays differs somewhat from mobile phones and can be divided into two scenarios.

 • VST

-Video See-Through refers to AR technology where the headset captures images through physical cameras and then displays the camera images along with virtual content on the headset's screen.
-A typical example is the Vision Pro.
-Usually, the perspective projection matrices for both the camera images and virtual content are set by the SDK provided by the headset, while external applications only need to set the position and orientation of the virtual content.
-The physical cameras used for tracking and the cameras rendering the images on the screen may be in different locations, with coordinate transformations applied during rendering.
+Video See-Through refers to AR technology where the headset captures images through a physical camera and displays both the camera image and virtual content on the headset's screen.
+A typical example is Vision Pro.
+Usually, the perspective projection matrix for the camera image and virtual content is set by the headset's SDK, and external parties only need to set the position and pose of the virtual content.
+The physical camera used for tracking and the camera rendering the image on the screen may be in different positions, requiring coordinate transformations during rendering.

 • OST

-Optical See-Through refers to AR technology where the headset's screen is transparent, and the headset only displays virtual content on the screen.
-A typical example is the HoloLens.
-Usually, the perspective projection matrices for the virtual content are set by the SDK provided by the headset, while external applications only need to set the position and orientation of the virtual content.
-The physical cameras used for tracking and the cameras rendering the images on the screen may be in different locations, with coordinate transformations applied during rendering.
+Optical See-Through refers to AR technology where the headset's screen is transparent, displaying only virtual content on the screen.
+A typical example is HoloLens.
+Usually, the perspective projection matrix for virtual content is set by the headset's SDK, and external parties only need to set the position and pose of the virtual content.
+The physical camera used for tracking and the camera rendering the image on the screen may be in different positions, requiring coordinate transformations during rendering.

 Platform-specific guides